Tobacco Cessation Change Package

 ‡University of Wisconsin, Center for Tobacco Research and Intervention

-The following individuals provided review and feedback on this document: Steven L. Bernstein, MD (Yale Schools of Medicine and Public Health); Carol Essenmacher, DNP, NCTTP (Battle Creek VA Medical Center); Tim McAfee, MD, MPH (University of Washington, School of Public Health, Department of Health Services; SEED Consulting [Plowshare Group]); Kait Perry, MPH (American Academy of Family Physicians); Sarah Price, MSN-Ed, RN (National Association of Community Health Centers); Nancy Rigotti, MD (Tobacco Research and Treatment Center, Massachusetts General Hospital and Harvard Medical School); and Catherine Saucedo (University of California, San Francisco, Smoking Cessation Leadership Center).
+The following individuals provided review and feedback on this document: Steven L. Bernstein, MD (Yale Schools of Medicine and Public Health); Carol Essenmacher, DNP, NCTTP (Battle Creek VA Medical Center); Tim McAfee, MD, MPH (University of Washington School of Public Health, Department of Health Services; SEED Consulting Group); Kait Perry, MPH (American Academy of Family Physicians); Sarah Price, MSN-Ed, RN (National Association of Community Health Centers); Nancy Rigotti, MD (Massachusetts General Hospital and Harvard Medical School, Tobacco Research and Treatment Center); and Catherine Saucedo (University of California, San Francisco, Smoking Cessation Leadership Center).

 Graphic Design and Editorial Assistance